-As OS_Start() is part of the embOS library, you can step through it in disassembly mode only.
+As $\texttt{OS_Start()}$ is part of the embOS library, you can step through it in disassembly mode only.

-Click GO, step over OS_Start(), or step into OS_Start() in disassembly mode until
+Click GO, step over OS_Start(), or step into OS_Start() in disassembly mode until you reach the highest priority task.

-If you continue stepping, you will arrive in the task that has lower priority:
+If you continue stepping, you will arrive at the task that has lower priority: